 The above first three goals are achieved through a carefully planned curriculum, appropriate to each class and development level, using modern educational series, supplied by our Archdiocese and by the Greek National Ministry of Education and other educational material, applying modern teaching and learning strategies and methods, and sticking to our effective “Student Centered” philosophy of education.

 The last five objectives are achieved through a carefully written Handbook that defines the rights and obligations of the Greek School Authorities, Teaching Staff, PTO Council Members, Parents and Students involved in the Greek Language and Culture Education.

-The Holy Trinity Greek Afternoon School was established in 1935.
-It offers two educational programs for children 5-12 years old, from kindergarten through sixth grade.
-It has a current enrollment of 92 students taught by 9 well-trained educators.
+The Trinity Greek Orthodox Greek Afternoon School was established in 1935.
+It offers two educational programs for children 4-12 years old from Pre-k through 6th Grade.
+We also offer classes for Young Adult & Adult.
+All of our teachers are professional educators.

 The two educational programs offered by the Greek Afternoon School are:

 The Standard Program (SP): This program offers classes twice a week and aims at developing and accelerating all four Greek linguistic skills of the participants: comprehension of oral and written communication and production of oral and written communication.
 The students are also taught Religion, Greek Mythology, History, Geography and Culture, and learn to dance and sing traditional Greek dances, hymns and songs and proudly participate in the celebration of the anniversary of the Greek National Holidays and honor with their presence the biggest Greek Orthodox Christian celebrations of our Greek Orthodox Faith.